Kong/kong-terraform-aws/README.md

 </tr>
 <tr>
 <td>db_final_snapshot_identifier</td>
-<td>If specified a final snapshot will be made of the RDS instance.
+<td>If specified a final snapshot will be made of the RDS/Aurora instance.
 If left blank, the finalsnapshot will be skipped</td>
 <td>

 `string`</td>